mybatis/mybatis-dynamic-sql/src/site/markdown/docs/insert.md

 ...
 ```

 The first method above shows the actual MyBatis mapper method.
-Note the use of the `@Options` annotation to specify that we expect generated values.
-Further note that the `keyProperty` is set to `records.fullName` - in this case, `fullName` is a property of the objects in the `records` List.
+Note the use of the `@Options` annotation to specify
+that we expect generated values.
+Further, note that the `keyProperty` is set to `records.fullName` - in this case,
+`fullName` is a property of the objects in the `records` List.
+The library supplied adapter method will simply
+return the `insertStatement` as supplied in the method call.
+The adapter method requires that there be one, and only
+one, String parameter in the method call, and it assumes that this one String parameter is the SQL insert statement.
+The parameter can have any name and can be specified in any position in the method's parameter list.
+The `@Param` annotation is not required for the insert statement.
+However, it may be specified if you so desire.

 The second method above decomposes the `MultiRowInsertStatementProvider` and calls the first method.